PeamoNetwork/website/docs/en_US/install/wiiu.md

 # PNID Setup

-After installing Pretendo, you must register a Pretendo Network ID (PNID).
+After installing Peamo, you must register a Peamo Network ID (PNID).
 There is currently two ways of creating a PNID: Creating an account with the website and linking it, or creating it on your Wii U.

 <div class="tip red">
 	<strong>CAUTION:</strong>
-	A Pretendo Network ID may not use the same username as an account already linked to your Wii U!
+	A Peamo Network ID may not use the same username as an account already linked to your Wii U!
 Ensure that you have chosen a different name for your PNID than the name on your NNID.
 </div>

 ### Website